-In guidelines produced for GP’s, the Royal College of General Practitioners changed the overall basis of treatment for low back pain from one of rest and immobility to keep moving and working as much as possible, and to use bed rest for a short term treatment during the acute and painful phase.
-It also recommended Chiropractic Treatment as a preferred treatment.
+In guidelines produced for GPs, the Royal College of General Practitioners changed the overall basis of treatment for low back pain from one of rest and immobility to keep moving and working as much as possible, and to use bed rest for a short-term treatment only during the acute and painful phase.
+It also recommended Chiropractic as a preferred treatment.

 These GP Guidelines below so strongly agree with my own philosophy on treating back pain!

-Avoid bed rest: Trials show it can make it worse!
+- Avoid bed rest: trials show it can make the pain worse!

 - Evidence in favour of activity is strong and unequivocal: continue normal daily life as much as you can.
 Increase physical exercise gently and progressively over a few days or weeks.

 - Stay at work provided you are fit to work safely; perhaps reduce your hours or go on light duties till you’re better.

 - Evidence suggests that back strengthening exercises don’t help if your back pain is acute.

 - Keep active and consider manipulation: Chiropractic is one good option.